Madhu031090/Test/README.md

 Project Title:

 Test - A complete E2E automation Suite consisting of UI and Controller tests for a banking website using C# and Specflow.
-Selenium for Ui and RestSharp for API tests.
+Selenium for UI and RestSharp for API tests.

 Versions Used in this Project:
 Microsoft Visual Studio - 2017.
 Version 15.7.5